hunnel/openVINO_install_guide_linux_without_FPGA/build_sample_apps_linux.md

 Use the setupvars script to make sure your application can find the Interface Engine libraries.

-For Linux, execute the following command to set the environment variable:
+For Linux, execute the following command to set the environment variable:<br>

     source <INSTALL_DIR>/bin/setupvars.sh